vijaybirru/documentation/reference/events.rst

 Farm Life Cycle Events
 ----------------------

-Farm Events can only currently be used with :ref:`webhooks` and :ref:`approvals`.
+Farm Events can only currently be used with :ref:`webhooks` and :ref:`approvals`

 **BeforeFarmLaunch**